noizy-sthlm/multibranch-k8s-cd-tutorial/killercoda/step2/text.md

     syncOptions:
     - CreateNamespace=true
 ```
-As you see, ArgoCD applications are configured using the same yaml style manifest as any other Kubernetes component.
-Some fields of interest here are `spec.source.repoURL` which is the location for the desired state which ArgoCD should
+***Note that you have to edit the file to your fit where there are comments**

-**!>Change spec.source.repoURL to a public repository of yours (you should have forked or created one in the previous step)!<**
+Some fields of interest here are `spec.source.repoURL` which is where you host this repository.
+Once set up, Argo CD will watch it for any commits that you push and apply them to your cluster. `spec.syncPolicy.selfHeal: true` tells argoCD to revert any manual changes made to the cluster (e.g., using `kubectl`) which do not match the manifest (the desired state) in the repository.
+Moreover, the fields under `metadata.annotations` tell argocd-image-updater to watch for the latest build of your image with the `:prod` tag.
+If any such are found, it will edit the deployment manifest (using Kustomize) and write back to your origin repository.
+This will in turn trigger Argo CD to redeploy the application with the latest image.

 ## 2. webapp-deployment.yaml
-Write the following configuration to `manifests/frontendwebapp-deployment.yaml`:
+Write the following configuration to `manifests/webapp-deployment.yaml`:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment